MicrosoftDocs/fabric-docs/docs/get-started/fabric-search.md

 ## Sort content lists

-If you have only a few pieces of content, sorting won't be necessary.
-But when you have long lists of items, sorting will help you find what you need.
+If you have only a few pieces of content, sorting isn't necessary.
+But when you have long lists of items, sorting helps you find what you need.
 For example, this **Shared with me** content list has many items.

 :::image type="content" source="./media/fabric-search/power-bi-shared-with-me-search.png" alt-text="Screenshot of a Shared with me content list with multiple items.":::